-For performance unit awards issued to management, we utilized a Monte Carlo simulation prepared by an independent third party to determine the fair value of the awards at the date of grant and to re-measure the fair value at the end of each reporting period until settlement in accordance with GAAP.
+For performance unit awards issued to management, we utilized a Monte Carlo simulation prepared by an independent third party to determine the fair value of the awards at the grant date and to re-measure the fair value at the end of each reporting period until settlement in accordance with GAAP.
 The volatility criteria utilized in the Monte Carlo simulation is based on the stock prices' expected volatility.
-The performance unit awards are classified as liability awards as they have a combination of performance and service criteria and will be settled in cash at the end of the requisite service period based on the achievement of certain performance criteria.
+The performance unit awards are classified as liability awards as they have a combination of performance and service criteria and were settled in cash at the end of their respective three-year requisite service periods based on the achievement of certain performance criteria.
 The liability and related compensation expense for each period for these awards is recognized by dividing the fair value of the total liability by the requisite service period and recording the pro rata share for the period for which service has already been provided.
-Compensation expense for the performance units is included in "General and administrative" expense in our audited consolidated statements of operations with the corresponding liabilities recorded in the "Other current liabilities" and "Other noncurrent liabilities" line items of our audited consolidated balance sheets.
+Compensation expense for the performance units is included in "General and administrative" expense in our consolidated statements of operations with the corresponding liabilities recorded in the "Other current liabilities" line item of our consolidated balance sheets.
+Refer to Note 6.e of our consolidated financial statements included elsewhere in this Annual Report for additional information regarding our performance unit awards.